Things to Do in Nassau, Bahamas Cruise Port in One Day

 Just a short harbor cruise away from Nassau, guests can enjoy a beach escape featuring beach cabanas, shaded decks and white-sand beaches, plus a range of aquatic activities, including kayaking and standup paddleboarding.

-Pro tip: Perfect Day at CocoCay, Royal Caribbean’s private island, is home to the first overwater cabanas in The Bahamas, which include a private cabana attendant.
+Pro tip: Perfect Day at CocoCay is a fun-packed Royal Caribbean private island, home to the first overwater cabanas in The Bahamas, which include a private cabana attendant.

 3. If You’re A Thrill-seeker…

-Pro tip: Want more waterslides?
-Icon of the Seas, Royal Caribbean’s new ship, is home to Category 6, the largest waterpark at sea with six record-breaking slides.
+Pro tip: If you’re looking for even more thrills, Icon of the Seas®, a newer Royal Caribbean ship, is home to Category 6 Waterpark, the largest waterpark at sea with six record-breaking slides.

 Take a scenic cruise of Nassau Harbor before grabbing a mask, snorkel, fins and vest to test the waters and snorkel with turtles.
 Afterward, relax on the beach at Green Cay, a long, narrow island known for its New England-style architecture.